David Hume: 1740s

 In 1745, during the Jacobite risings, Hume tutored the Marquess of Annandale, an engagement that ended in disarray after about a year.
 The Marquess could not follow with Hume's lectures, his father saw little need for philosophy, and on a personal level, the Marquess found Hume's dietary tendencies to be bizarre.
-Hume then started his great historical work, The History of England, which took fifteen years and ran to over a million words.
-During this time, he was also involved with the Canongate Theatre through his friend John Home, a preacher.

-In this context, he associated with Lord Monboddo and other thinkers of the Scottish Enlightenment in Edinburgh.
-From 1746, Hume served for three years as secretary to General James St Clair, who was envoy to the courts of Turin and Vienna.
+In 1746 Hume accepted an invitation from his cousin, Lieutenant-General James St Clair, to serve as his secretary.
+St Clair was shortly afterwards given command of a military expedition, originally conceived as an attack on French Canada, but abandoned as too late in the year for an Atlantic crossing and redirected into an amphibious assault on the coast of Brittany.
+The resulting Raid on Lorient (29 September – 10 October 1746) aimed to seize the port of the French East India Company and draw French forces away from Flanders, but the ill-supplied force withdrew after a brief siege, reportedly just as the town was preparing to capitulate.
+Hume, who accompanied the expedition throughout, later wrote a mordant account.
+In 1748 he again served St Clair as secretary, this time on military embassies to the courts of Vienna and Turin, later recalling that he "wore the uniform of an officer".

 At that time Hume wrote Philosophical Essays Concerning Human Understanding, later published as An Enquiry Concerning Human Understanding.
-Often called the First Enquiry, it proved little more successful than the Treatise, perhaps because of the publication of his short autobiography My Own Life, which "made friends difficult for the first Enquiry".
+Often called the First Enquiry, it proved little more successful than the Treatise.
 By the end of this period Hume had attained his well-known corpulent stature; "the good table of the General and the prolonged inactive life had done their work", leaving him "a man of tremendous bulk".

 In 1749 he went to live with his brother in the countryside, although he continued to associate with the aforementioned Scottish Enlightenment figures.